CTAs are All Around Us

 Quite simply, CTAs tell your prospect or customer what to do.

 The harsh truth is that social animals tend to be lazy.
-We gravitate to groups to make things easier and more secure, but also to conserve the energy we need to live our daily lives.
-This means that we have a natural tendency to avoid things that cause fatigue and, in this case, specifically Decision Fatigue.
+We gravitate to groups not only to make things easier and more secure, but also to conserve the energy we need to live our daily lives.
+This means we have a natural tendency to avoid things that cause fatigue – in this case, Decision Fatigue.

-Every decision every person makes over the course of a period of time uses some part of our brain space and energy, and too many decisions can lead to a decline in our decision-making abilities.
-As marketers, it is our job to make decisions easier.
-We educate, we inform, we instruct, and CTAs are a very easy, very specific, way to make decisions simpler.
-Customers are like water, they like the path of least resistance and CTAs are a big, glaring sign that says, “Go This Way”.
+Every decision we make uses some part of our brain space and energy, and too many decisions can lead to a decline in our decision-making abilities.
+As marketers, it’s our job to make decisions easier.
+We educate, we inform, we instruct; and CTAs are a very easy, very specific way to make decisions simpler.
+Customers are like water: They like the path of least resistance, and CTAs are a big, glaring sign that says, “Go This Way”.

-As a side note, addressing Decision Fatigue is also a key trait of successful insurance and voluntary benefit providers and excellent sales and enrollment results, but we’ll talk about that at another time.
+As a side note, addressing Decision Fatigue is also a key trait of successful insurance and voluntary benefit providers (and it leads to excellent sales and enrollment results, as well).
+But we’ll talk about that another time.

 In summary, CTAs give your customers and prospects instructions which take away the complex thought process.
-They say “Click Here” so the customer knows what to do, but it is our job to use them appropriately.
+By saying “Click Here” the customer knows what to do, but it’s our job to use CTAs appropriately.

 Funnel Appropriate Strengths

-Not all CTAs are created equal and, more importantly, they are not all appropriate all the time.
+Not all CTAs are created equal; and, more importantly, they’re not all appropriate all the time.

-You have to find the right CTA.
-The one that fits all the following standards:
+To find the right CTA, make sure it fits all the following standards:

-If your product is very serious and soft spoken “BUY THIS NOW!” is going to feel off for your users and visitors.
-Make sure you are using a voice, dialectic, and font that fits your brand and the message you are trying to convey.
-People don’t like cognitive dissonance, even subconsciously, so brand consistency is critical
+If your product is very serious and soft spoken, “BUY THIS NOW!” is going to feel off for your users and visitors.
+Make sure you’re using a voice, dialectic, and font that fit your brand and the message you’re trying to convey.
+People don’t like cognitive dissonance, even subconsciously, so brand consistency is critical.

-Just like with the tone of your CTA it is absolutely critical to match your instructions to the value you are providing.
+Just as with the tone of your CTA, it’s absolutely critical to match your instructions to the value you’re providing.
 More aggressive CTAs should be saved for high value offerings.
-For example, if you are asking someone to sign up to your free newsletter you are essentially asking them to give you their contact info in exchange for content.
-This is really a one-to-one value exchange so CTAs like “Start Changing Your Life” are really not appropriate.
+For example, if you’re asking someone to sign up for your free newsletter, you’re essentially asking them to give you their contact info in exchange for content.
+This is really a one-to-one value exchange, so CTAs like “Start Changing Your Life” are really not appropriate.

 Every buyer makes the journey down the funnel.
-Some might complete the journey faster than others, and there may be stages you don’t have vision into, but they all make the journey.
+Some might complete the journey faster than others, but they all make the journey.